adiiverma40/tunelog/README.md

 ---

+## Currently:-
+ currently working on Spotify jam for navidrome.

 ## Update :
 It is recommened to delete or alter the existing database to inculde the changes Changes : two new tables in songlist.db,